Thomas J. Biersteker

 Thomas J. Biersteker is an American political scientist and a notable constructivism scholar.
-He became the first Curt Gasteyger Professor of International Security at the Graduate Institute of International and Development Studies (IHEID) in Geneva, Switzerland in 2007, where he is also a member of the Centre on Conflict, Development and Peacebuilding.
-He is an active member of the Council on Foreign Relations and the Social Science Research Council and is on the Editorial Board of Stability: International Journal of Security and Development.
+He became the first Curt Gasteyger Professor of International Security at the Geneva Graduate Institute, in Switzerland in 2007, where he is also a member of the Centre on Conflict, Development and Peacebuilding.
+He is an active member of the Council on Foreign Relations and the Social Science Research Council and is on the editorial board of Stability: International Journal of Security and Development.
 His more recent work included advising the United Nations’ Secretariat and the governments of Switzerland, Sweden and Germany on the design of targeted sanctions.
 In 2020, he was awarded the University of Chicago Professional Achievement Award.

 Education

 Biersteker received a PhD from the Massachusetts Institute of Technology, Department of Political Science in February 1977, from where he had received an M.S. in February 1975.
 His A.B. degree was from the University of Chicago, Public Affairs Program in June 1972.
 His PhD dissertation won the 1978 Helen Dwight Reid Award from the American Political Science Association for best dissertation in International Relations.